aws-solutions-library-samples/aws-insurancelake-etl/docs/using_sql.md

 ### Override Partition Fields in Consume

-Loading historical data, depending on the amount, may need a different partition strategy than the loading date of the data (the ETL default).
+Depending on the amount of data, loading historical data may need a different partition strategy than the loading date of the data (the ETL default).
 While not easily changeable in the Cleanse layer, a different partition strategy can easily be selected in the Consume layer by using different values from the dataset for the `year`, `month`, and `day` columns.

+{: .note }
-NOTE: By default, the ETL creates partitions values that are stored as zero-padded strings.
+By default, the ETL creates partitions values that are stored as zero-padded strings.
 In other words, the month of March is stored as `03`.
 In the below query the year, month, and date functions are used to extract an integer value for each of the partitions, which is a change from the default behavior.
 This is important to keep in mind if you are concerned about forward compatibility of partition strategy changes.

 ```sql
 SELECT